 The principal investigator must complete the proposal application paperwork at least 4 weeks prior to the start of the research study.
-(See Appendix for Faculty Research Application; Appendix for Student Research Application)

 Designating the Principal Investigator

 Research involving human participants must be conducted by individuals appropriately qualified by education, training, and experience to assume responsibility for the proper conduct of the research and for the protection of human research participants.
 All student research projects must be supervised by qualified faculty.